rho-devel/rho/README.md

    * libedit

 Compilation of the LLVM JIT requires clang 3.4 or later and the matching version of the LLVM library.
+We haven't tested versions later than 3.6.

 Rho has been tested to compile on both Linux and Mac OSX systems.